mfat/TVHrec/README.md

 This app was created out of my frustration with finding an efficient way to instantly record a channel on TVheadend.
 Essentially, this app serves as a simplified, streamlined "record" button for TVheadend.
 The default TVheadend web UI doesn’t support instant recording for a channel unless there’s an EPG (Electronic Program Guide) available, and Android clients face similar limitations.
 The only workaround to start an immediate recording is by using Kodi, which isn’t the most convenient solution.
 This app aims to solve that by providing a one-tap recording option, giving users a much-needed quick and direct way to capture their desired content without waiting for schedules or guides.

 ## Features:
+- Add multiple servers
 - Get channel list from server
-- Choose duration for recording
+- Set duration for recording
+- Cross-platform - the app runs on Linux, macOS and Windows.
+- GUI and CLI versions available (cli version is linux only)

 ## Download
 - Head to the [releases](https://github.com/mfat/TVHrec/releases/) section to download the latest version for your operating system.